Temporal Difference Learning with Compressed Updates: Error-Feedback meets Reinforcement Learning: Conclusion and Future Work

 We contributed to the development of a robustness theory for iterative RL algorithms subject to general compression schemes.
 In particular, we proposed and analyzed \texttt{EF-TD} - a compressed version of the classical \texttt{TD}(0) algorithm coupled with error-compensation.
 We then significantly generalized our analysis to nonlinear stochastic approximation and multi-agent settings.
 Concretely, our work conveys the following key messages: (i) compressed TD learning algorithms with error-feedback can be just as robust as their optimization counterparts; (ii) the popular error-feedback mechanism extends gracefully beyond the static optimization problems it has been explored for thus far; and (iii) linear convergence speedups in multi-agent TD learning can be achieved with very little communication.
 Our work opens up several research directions.
-Studying alternate quantization schemes for RL and exploring other RL algorithms (beyond TD and Q-learning) are immediate next steps.
-A more open-ended question is the following. \texttt{SignSGD} with momentum~\cite{bernstein} is known to exhibit convergence behavior very similar to that of adaptive optimization algorithms such as \texttt{ADAM}~\cite{balles}, explaining their use in fast training of deep neural networks.
+Studying alternate quantization schemes for RL and exploring other RL algorithms (beyond TD and Q-learning) are immediate next steps. {A more open-ended question is the following. \texttt{SignSGD} with momentum~\cite{bernstein} is known to exhibit convergence behavior very similar to that of adaptive optimization algorithms such as \texttt{ADAM}~\cite{balles}, explaining their use in fast training of deep neural networks.
 In a similar spirit, can we make connections between \texttt{SignTD} and adaptive RL algorithms?
-This is an interesting question to explore since its resolution can potentially lead to faster RL algorithms.
+This is an interesting question to explore since its resolution can potentially lead to faster RL algorithms.}